 Servings: 4 people

 In a big bowl mix the dry ingredients together (besan flour, rice flour, cumin, coriander powder salt, and red chili, powder)

-Heat 2 tbsp of oil in a small pan and add to the dry mixture.
+Heat 2 tablespoon of oil in a small pan and add to the dry mixture.

 Add the chopped onions to the flour and mix well (without adding water) and keep it aside for 5-10 mins

 The dough begins to soften.
-Add 1-2 tsp water if it is not too soft yet.
+Add 1-2 teaspoon water if it is not too soft yet.